 you're supposed to be a lawyer.
 You know better.
-To go to somebody who is a target in an inquiry of this kind and try to pressure into giving up his rights is very antithesis of what rights I would have if I were a defendant...
+To go to somebody who is a target in an inquiry of this kind and try to pressure into giving up his rights is very antithesis of what rights I would have if I were a defendant executive branch, and a government official, you're supposed to tell me what, what all the chips are.

-EHRLICHMAN: "Uh, you're supposed to, you're in the
+EHRLICHMAN: "Uh you're supposed to, you're in the